 Although thyroid cancer can occur at any age, the majority of people diagnosed with this condition are over the age of 40.
 Most people diagnosed with anaplastic thyroid cancer are over age 60.

 Except for medullary cancer, women are about 3 times as likely as men to develop thyroid cancer.

 Medullary thyroid cancer sometimes runs in families as part of a syndrome called multiple endocrine neoplasia.
 Families with a history of goiter development or

 also have a tendency to develop papillary thyroid cancer.
 You are particularly at risk of developing endocrine cancers, such as medullary thyroid cancer, if you have a certain kind of genetic change (mutation) in something called the RET gene.
+People with

 also have an increased risk of thyroid cancer.

 A history of exposure to radiation (especially during childhood) is a very strong risk factor for the development of thyroid cancer.
 Exposure may have occurred during medical treatments (for example, during radiation treatments for acne or enlarged tonsils, as was performed between the 1920s and the 1950s in the United States) or due to accidental exposure to radioactive fallout from nuclear power plant accidents, such as the one that occurred in Chernobyl, Russia.